Prasophyllum patens

-Prasophyllum patens, commonly known as the broad-lipped leek orchid or sandstone leek orchid, is a species of orchid endemic to the Sydney region of New South Wales.
+Prasophyllum patens, commonly known as broad-lipped leek orchid or sandstone leek orchid, is a species of orchid endemic to the Sydney region of New South Wales.
 It has a single tubular green leaf and up to thirty green to greenish-brown, lemon-scented flowers with a white labellum.

 Description

 Prasophyllum patens is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf 250-500 mm long and 4-6 mm wide.
 Between ten and thirty lemon-scented flowers are arranged along 60-100 mm of a flowering stem 300-600 mm tall.
 The flowers are green to greenish-brown, 8-11 mm long, 7-10 mm wide and as with others in the genus, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, 5-6 mm long, about 2 mm wide and the lateral sepals are linear to lance-shaped, 5-7 mm long, 1-1.5 mm wide and free from each other.
 The petals are linear to oblong, pointed, about 5-8 mm long, about 1 mm wide and spread widely apart.
 The labellum is white, linear to egg-shaped, 6-8 mm long, 2-3 mm wide and turns back on itself near its middle.
 The edges of the labellum are folded and crinkled and there is a pale green callus in its centre but ending just after the bend.
 Flowering occurs between September and October.